The Handkerchief

 Back

-I created the installation “The Handkerchief” for the 2024 exhibition Global Munich: In Perspective at the Habibi Kiosk (Münchner Kammerspiele) as part of the festival What is the City NOW?
-The exhibition explored the diverse meanings of globalization within the city.
-My installation consisted of two distinct pieces: a miniature bronze monument, 15 cm in height, and an oversized handkerchief stretching two meters, both suspended within the space.
+I created “The Handkerchief” installation for the 2024 exhibition Global Munich: In Perspective at the Habibi Kiosk (Münchner Kammerspiele) as part of the festival What is the City NOW?
+The exhibition explored what globalization meant for Munich, its history, inhabitants, and different urban spaces.
+My installation consisted of two distinct pieces placed next to each other to highlight a dialogue between them: a miniature 15 cm-height bronze figurine and an oversized two-meters’ handkerchief.

 Images 11-13: “The Handkerchief”